damienjacques/damien-c-jacques/content/home/about.md

 {{% /alert %}}

 I am Ph.D. researcher in geomatics, "[the discipline of gathering, storing, processing, and delivering geographic information or spatially referenced information](https://en.wikipedia.org/wiki/Geomatics)".
-In September, I will start working as a postdoc at UCLA (Los Angeles, USA) and INSERM (Paris, France) on a geospatial project using big data focused on determining how to eliminate HIV in Africa.
+I am working as a consultant for the Inter-American Development Bank for which I make poverty map in Latin America using mobile phone data.

 I am using mobile phone metadata (call detail records), Earth Observation data and other geospatial data for GIS, machine learning and geostatistics analysis.